Top 30 Most Valuable Pokémon Cards Ever (2026 Guide)

 • Bending and warping lowers grading potential

-• Surface scratches damage PSA grades
+• Surface scratches damage PSA and BGS grades

 👉 Use the Display Armour Case Finder